Have you ever heard of The Artist's Way?

 Artist Dates are exactly as they sound.
 They are dates.
 However, the requirement is that you go on this date by yourself because you are going on a date with your inner artist.
 These dates are fun, but also meditative.
 They could be as short as a 30-minute walk in the park to an entire field day in a museum.

 As I mentioned before The Artist Way is not for everyone.
 I am the kind of person who has an issue with being consistent with any project I tackle.
 I usually have powerful starts but I have problems with keeping that pace as the weeks pass by.
 This is why I simply did Morning Pages for an entire month to make sure that The Artist Way was something I could handle.

 If you struggle with being consistent with your projects, buy a cheap composition book in the 99 cents store and just start doing your Morning Pages.
 Every morning take the time to fill up your pages.
 Talk about your dreams, list three things you are grateful for and then maybe talk about the things that pop up in your mind.
 If you can do that for a month, buy the book.
 You'll see how much better your Morning Pages get with some guidance.

 If your issue is not having anyone to remind you to do your tasks, then make yourself accountable by posting up your journey on social media.
 I have been keeping myself accountable by using Twitter.
-Whenever I do something related to my journey with The Artist’s Way, I tweet about it.
-It’s not only great to look back on when everything is said and done, but you’ll get other people involved and keep yourself accountable.
-Another way is to do The Artist Way with a friend – just make sure you guys keep your Artist’s Dates separate.
+Whenever I do something related to my journey with The Artist's Way, I tweet about it.
+Another way is to do The Artist Way with a friend.
+Just make sure you keep your Artist's Dates separate.